Dive Brief:

 “We are excited to welcome the Coen Markets team to Cumberland Farms and to continue building upon the legacy of success,” Colaco said.

 According to the announcement, Cumberland Farms will also take on Coen’s foodservice offerings, which includes its made-to-order Coen Kitchen program.
+The move also introduces Cumberland Farms to Virginia, according to the company’s website.

 Founded in 1923, Coen is leaving the industry after building a loyal following among customers.
 Its leadership said the team wanted to take the retailer’s growth and business “to another level” with the sale.